nl-design-system/denhaag/components/TextArea/README.md

 2. Placeholder: a hint towards the desired answer that sits within a field.
 3. Input text: the user input.
 4. Error icon (optional): this icon shows an error.
-5. Container: persists when the select is open or closed.
-6. Helper text: displays more information about the select
+5. Helper text: displays more information about the text field

 ## (Interactive) states